 This multi-professional partnership in non-surgical cancer care is supported by several committees which facilitate collaborative working by professional bodies at a national level on matters of policy, provision of expert opinion and delivery of professional guidance.
 The Radiotherapy and Chemotherapy Boards have representation from across the four UK nations and from other organisations closely involved in radiotherapy and SACT services.

 There are many areas of common interest to the clinical and medical oncology specialties.
 The Joint Collegiate Council for Oncology (JCCO) was established jointly by the RCR and the RCP to collaborate and advise on matters such as training, staffing, service needs and resources for the treatment of cancer.

-The UK SABR Consortium is an independent organisation that has been affiliated to The Royal College of Radiologists through a Memorandum of Understanding.
-The aims of UK SABR Consortium are to improve the care and treatment of patients by developing SABR in the UK, through the provision of a multi-disciplinary educational forum and promotion of clinical and scientific research.
+- UK SABR Consortium - the aim of the UK SABR Consortium is to improve the care and treatment of patients by developing Stereotactic Ablative Radiotherapy (SABR) in the UK, through the provision of a multi-disciplinary educational forum and promotion of clinical and scientific research.

 - National Oncology Trainees Collaborative for Healthcare Research (NOTCH) - NOTCH has been established to increase the number of opportunities for clinical and medical oncology trainees to gain experience of, and training in, research.